mandober/bing-bash/README.md

 across several individual functions, as subroutines)

 * `bb_typeof`
-- Identify given string as set or unset variable, array, shell keyword, etc.
+  -Identify given string as set or unset variable, array, shell keyword, etc.
-- Dump variables (pretty print arrays) and their attributes.
+  -Dump variables (pretty print arrays) and their attributes.

 * `bb_explode`
-- Convert a string to array by splitting it by substring which can be a
+  -Convert a string to array by splitting it by substring which can be a
-  single or multi character substring
+  single or multi character substring.
-- Convert a string to array of individual characters
+  -Convert a string to array of individual characters
-- IN PROGRESS: guess the most probable delimiter
+  -IN PROGRESS: guess the most probable delimiter

 * `bb_range`
-- Generate sequences (e.g. 1,4-8,10,12-22,30-35,50)
+  -Generate sequences (e.g. 1,4-8,10,12-22,30-35,50)